 Federal Motor Carrier Safety Administration Part 390.5 defines a farmer as "any person who operates a farm or is directly involved in the cultivation of land, crops, or livestock which are owned by that person or are under the direct control of that person."

-This exemption applies to farmers from adjoining states if there is a reciprocity agreement.
-North Dakota has reciprocity agreements for farm Commercial Driver's Licenses (CDL) exemptions with South Dakota, Minnesota, Montana, and Wyoming when within 150 miles of the farm.
+This exemption applies to farmers from adjoining states if there is a reciprocity agreement or the vehicle meets the definition of a "covered farm vehicle."
+North Dakota has reciprocity agreements for farm commercial driver's licenses (CDL) exemptions with South Dakota, Minnesota, Montana, and Wyoming when within 150 miles of the farm.

 The exemptions apply specifically to the farm where you are operating from.